Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 65-point total in three of five games this season.
+- Fresno State and its opponents have combined to put up more than 64.5 points in three of five games this season.

-- Hawaii and its opponents have combined to score more than 65 points in one game this season.
+- Hawaii's games have gone over 64.5 points in only one opportunity this season.

-- Saturday's over/under is 5.0 points lower than the two team's combined 70 points per game average.
+- The combined points per game average of the two teams, 70, is 5.5 points more than Saturday's over/under.

-- This contest's over/under is 11.0 points above the 54 these two squads combine to allow per game this season.
+- This contest's total is 10.5 points more than the 54 these two squads combine to surrender per game this season.

-- In 2021, games involving the Rainbow Warriors have averaged a total of 64.8 points, 0.2 fewer than this game's set over/under.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.8 points, 0.3 more than the set total in this contest.

 Fresno State Stats and Trends